MeilleursAgents/deps-report/README.md

 ...
 ```

+### Poetry

+Use the path to your `poetry.lock` or `pyproject.toml` file.
+Please note that both files need to be present side-by-side, but it should always be the case in a valid poetry project.

+⚠️ The Poetry format only support PyPI dependencies for now.
+Other sources are not supported.

 ## Usage

 deps-report doesn't need to be in the app environment.
 It works by parsing the lockfiles only.